The Adventure of the Three Garridebs: Plot

-During the interview, Holmes secretly deduces that Garrideb has been in London for a long time, not newly arrived as he claims.
-When Holmes invents a fictitious Kansas politician, Garrideb says he once knew him.
-Holmes does not reveal that he knows Garrideb is lying, and instead arranges a private visit with Nathan Garrideb.
+Holmes deduces that John Garrideb has been in London for some time, and is not newly arrived as he claims.
+When Holmes invents a fictitious Kansas politician, John Garrideb says he once knew him.
+Holmes does not reveal that he knows John Garrideb is lying, and instead arranges to meet Nathan Garrideb.
 Upon arrival at Little Ryder Street, Holmes observes Nathan Garrideb's nameplate outside the house.
-It has obviously been there for years; so Holmes concludes that Garrideb is at least his true surname.
+It has obviously been there for years, leading Holmes to conclude that this is his real name.

-It turns out that Nathan Garrideb is an elderly eccentric who collects everything from ancient coins to old bones.
-Garrideb's rooms look like a small museum, but he has nothing of financial value in his collection.
-Holmes finds out that John Garrideb has never asked for any money, nor has he suggested any course of action.
-Nathan Garrideb has no reason, it seems, to be suspicious of John Garrideb.
+Nathan Garrideb is an elderly eccentric who collects everything from ancient coins to old bones.
+Nathan's rooms look like a museum, but he holds nothing of financial value.
+It is not clear what the American might be after.

-During Holmes's and Watson's visit, John Garrideb arrives, having supposedly found a newspaper advertisement purportedly placed by one Howard Garrideb in the course of his everyday business.
-Holmes silently observes that John Garrideb must have placed the advertisement himself; the terms and spelling are distinctly American, not British.
-Despite Nathan Garrideb's objections, for he is a man who never travels, John Garrideb insists that Nathan go to Birmingham and meet this Howard Garrideb.
+During the visit, John Garrideb arrives, having supposedly found a newspaper advertisement purportedly placed by one Howard Garrideb in the course of his everyday business.
+Holmes observes that John Garrideb must have placed the advertisement himself as the terms and spelling are distinctly American.
+Despite Nathan's objections, John Garrideb insists that he must travel to Birmingham and meet this Howard Garrideb.
 Holmes realizes that the whole scheme is John Garrideb's way to get Nathan out of the way for a while.